IAmParadox27/jellyfin-plugin-home-sections/README.md

-	"displayText":"", // What text should be displayed for your section "limit": 1, // This can only be 1 at the moment, I am working hard to support more than 1 section via HTTP request "additionalData": "", // Any accompanying data you want sent to your endpoint "resultsEndpoint":"" // The endpoint that will be requested when the section is requested.
+	"displayText":"", // What text should be displayed for your section "limit": 1, // This can only be 1 at the moment, I am working hard to support more than 1 section via HTTP request "additionalData": "", // Any accompanying data you want sent to your endpoint "resultsEndpoint":"", // The endpoint that will be requested when the section is requested.
 Expected to return `QueryResult<BaseItemDto>`
-}
+	"supportsShowPlayedItems": false, // (Optional) Whether this section supports the "Show played items" setting "supportsPreventDuplicates": false // (Optional) Whether this section supports the "Prevent duplicates" setting }
 ```